Camphor: Culinary uses

 One of the earliest known recipes for ice cream dating to the Tang dynasty includes camphor as an ingredient.
 It was used to flavor leavened bread in ancient Egypt.
 In ancient and medieval Europe, camphor was used as an ingredient in sweets.
-It was used in a wide variety of both savory and sweet dishes in medieval Arabic language cookbooks, such as al-Kitab al-Ṭabikh compiled by ibn Sayyār al-Warrāq in the 10th century.
+It was used in a wide variety of both savory and sweet dishes in medieval Arabic language cookbooks, such as Kitab al-Ṭabikh compiled by ibn Sayyār al-Warrāq in the 10th century.
 It also was used in sweet and savory dishes in the Ni'matnama, according to a book written in the late 15th century for the sultans of Mandu.
 It is a main constituent of a spice known as "edible camphor" (or kapur), which may be used in traditional South Indian desserts like Payasam and Chakkarai Pongal.

 Religious rites

 Camphor is widely used in Hindu religious ceremonies.
-Aarti is performed after placing it on a stand and setting fire to it usually as the last step of puja.
+Aarti is performed after placing it on a stand and setting fire to it usually as the last step of puja or devotional worship ritual to one or more deities.
 Camphor is mentioned in the Quran as being the fragrance of wine given to believers in heaven.
-Camphor is also mentioned in Jewish sources, regarding if you need to fast during a pandemic.

 Toxicity

 Applied on skin, camphor may cause allergic reactions in some people; when ingested by mouth, camphor cream or ointment is poisonous.
 In high ingested doses, camphor produces symptoms of irritability, disorientation, lethargy, muscle spasms, vomiting, abdominal cramps, convulsions, and seizures.
 Lethal doses by ingestion in adults are in the range 50–500 mg/kg (orally).
 Generally, ingestion of two grams causes serious toxicity and four grams is potentially lethal.

 Airborne camphor may be toxic if respired by humans.
-Permissible camphor limit (PEL) in the ambient air is 2 mg/m3 at exposure time (TWA) not more than 8 hours.
+The permissible exposure limit (PEL) for camphor in ambient air is 2 mg/m3 at exposure time (TWA) not more than 8 hours.
 200 mg/m3 is considered a very dangerous concentration (IDLH).